guptakartik2024/Power-Bi-Project/README.md

-Here are findings and analysis of these questions through Power Bi dataset used is sample superstore
+Here are findings and Analysis of questions through Power Bi The dataset used is a sample superstore